 But there is stainless and stainless.
 As always, good quality stainless will be superior to poor quality stainless, and more expensive.

-My knives are non-stainless and were expensive when I bought them more than a decade ago.
-Now that I have learned to sharpen and hone them properly, they are a joy to use.
+My knives are non-stainless and were expensive when I bought them more than 20 years ago.
+Once I learned to sharpen and hone them properly, they became a joy to use.

 My filleting knives are just that, filleting knives.
 They are used for nothing else.
 They say the Lord helps those that help themselves, but Lord help those that help themselves to my filleting knives.